 The machine whirred and groaned, and then rapidly dipped toward Gerby, the syringe piercing Gerby’s skin for a second, and then rising again.

 The sixth grade found themselves in a huge doughnut shaped room, zooming through a tube, rounding bends at a dizzying pace.
 “Boys, we are now in a pocket of oxygen attached to hemoglobin, a molecule that carries oxygen in red blood cells!
 We will soon be dropped off in a tiny blood vessel called a capillary, where I hope some cell will let us in!”

-After a few seconds of zooming through the capillary at 500 MPH, the class tumbled out into the capillary and stood facing a sealed wall.
+After a few seconds of zooming through the capillary at 3 feet per second, the class tumbled out into the capillary and stood facing a sealed wall.
 “This is the cell wall,” intoned Rabbi Offenbachen, “while only a few nanometers thick, the cell wall is like the Great Wall of China, keeping harmful invading molecules out of the cell, and only allowing in things that are beneficial to the cell.
 It also pumps liquids in and out of the cell, to keep the salt concentrations and pH levels of acidity in the cell perfectly balanced.
 We are in a pocket of oxygen, which the cell needs so it will allow us in.”

 The wall parted way, and the boys found themselves in a rapidly moving gel, circulating a giant round room filled with dozens of structures of various shapes and sizes.
 “We are now in the cell, and we are riding around it in the cytoplasm, a gel made up of 70% water.
 This gel moves around the cell, making sure everything gets where it needs to go.
 Consider it the highway of the cell.
 In it are many organelles, which are the structures you see everywhere, each with its own function.
 Ha-shem in His infinite wisdom is able to create a whole city in each cell, even though cells are so small that 28 trillion of them are in your body!”